savannahjune/gather/README.md

 Users can specify two locations, transportation methods used, and desired type of location (bar, restaurant, café, etc).

-Gather then returns the best spot, and displays it with directions on a map.
+Gather then returns the best spot, and displays it with directions on a map from each origin point.

 Technologies used: